 Property tax payments are due on the last business day of June of each year.
 Assessment Notices are mailed by mid-March and Property Tax Notices are mailed by the end of April each year.
 The due date is specified on the tax notices and is also advertised for two weeks in the local newspaper (Westlock News).

 - The Town of Westlock offers a pre-authorized payment program to those taxpayers, residential and commercial, who wish to pay their taxes on a monthly basis.
-Many people find it difficult to make a single payment that comes due once a year.
-Monthly installments break your property tax into smaller amounts, which make it easier to budget for.
+Many people find it difficult to make a single payment due once a year.
+Monthly instalments break your property tax into smaller amounts, making it easier to budget.

-- To join, simply complete the application form, attach a VOID cheque and send or deliver to the Town of Westlock.
+- To join, simply complete the application form, attach a VOID cheque and send or deliver it to the Town of Westlock.

 Download and complete Property Tax Payment Pre-Authorization Form